adamesalles/latex-beamer-emap/README.md

 For any queries or suggestions, you can reach out to me at eadamesalles@gmail.com.

 ## Acknowledgments
-Special thanks to [Prof. Yuri Saporito](yurisaporito.com) for providing the early version of this template in 2021.
-I would also like to thank [Prof. Luiz Max de Carvalho](https://github.com/maxbiostat) for remembering me that quote from Lord Knuth:
+Special thanks to [prof. Yuri Saporito](yurisaporito.com) for providing the early version of this template in 2021.
+I would also like to thank [prof. Luiz Max de Carvalho](https://github.com/maxbiostat) for remembering me that quote from Lord Knuth:

 > Premature optimization is the root of all evil,